 A growing trend in hard landscaping is the focus on using bespoke designs on natural stone, bringing individuality and character to a space.
 Crests, logos, lettering, patterns and designs can all be beautifully replicated on natural stone.

-Building on the traditional methods, digital practices such as laser etching and resin infills now allow architects and designers more freedom of choice and a finer detail in the end result.
+Building on the traditional methods, digital practices such as laser etching and resin infills now allow architects and designers more freedom of choice and a finer detail give both a unique and personal touch to their creations.

 About Marshalls natural stone

-Marshalls is the leading supplier of natural stone products for the landscaping industry, with more than 120 years of experience.
+Marshalls is the leading supplier of natural stone products for the landscaping industry, we've been creating better spaces since the 1890s.
 We have an impressive range of stone types and our service extends beyond stone selection, through general and detailed stone design, to specification advice and Bills of Quantities guidance.

 Want to see our cutting-edge natural stone production facility in action?
 Watch this video: